qaul/qaul.net/docs/qaul/rust/configuration.md

   * User ID
   * User Keys
 * LAN Connection Module
+  * `active` — persisted enable/disable flag (see below)
   * addresses and port to listen to
 * Internet Connection Module
+  * `active` — persisted enable/disable flag
   * addresses and port to listen to
+* BLE Connection Module
+  * `active` — persisted enable/disable flag

+Each transport carries an `active` flag that is the source of truth for whether the transport runs at all.
+The flag is read at startup (an inactive transport is not started) and is rewritten whenever the runtime toggles a transport on or off through the Transports RPC or the `transports enable` / `transports disable` CLI commands.
+See [`transports.md`](transports.md) for the runtime side.

 ## Example Configuration